 At the end of the week, we met late in the afternoon on Friday for a special celebration.
 Peter served wine as we watched a slide show he put together with his selection of each photographer’s 15 best images.

 Peter gave us enormous latitude regarding what, where, and how we photographed New York, with two exceptions.
 He wanted us to commit to a color or black and white and a single focal length.
 I went with black and white the best focal length for street photography for me was my Canon 35mm f1.4.)

 The reason: he wanted our final presentations to have visual consistency.

 “Imagine if you were a writer and wrote one sentence in one style and the next in another, you’d lose the reader,” he said.
 “There’s no coherence, no flow.
 It’s the same thing with photography.
 If you’re using a zoom lens and changing the focal length all the time, you’re changing the perspective of your visual language.”

 He explained that using one focal length would also challenge us to think more about our framing and compositions.
-“When you reduce your options you see better.
+“When you reduce your options, you see better.
 When you have less choice, you work with what you’ve got.”
+(I wholeheartedly agree).

 He wanted us to use our bodies to move in and around our subjects and not rely on the convenience of a zoom.
-The limitation would help us understand where our body needed to be in relation to our subjects to make the image we wanted.
+The limitation would help us understand where our bodies needed to be about our subjects to make the image we wanted.

 Behave confidently and take control